zdelrosario/ga-tech-workshop/_episodes/02-python.md

 > NameError: name 'log' is not defined
 > ~~~
 > {: .output}
-> We can gain access to more operations by importing *packages*, which we'll discuss soon.
+> We can gain access to more operations by importing *modules*, which we'll discuss soon.
 {: .callout}

 ### Variables